Originally published on Feminspire and cross-posted here with their permission.

-In addition to constantly changing in its definition, the term “slut” is also gendered and applied mostly to females.
+In addition to constantly changing in its definition, the term “slut” is also gendered and applied mostly to women.

-There is no equal term applied only to males.
+There is no equal term applied only to men.
 Actually, most of the time, sexual promiscuousness in a male social circle is viewed as an achievement.

-In the female social system, especially to outside males, “sluttiness” devalues the woman as an individual.
+In the female social system, especially to outside men, “sluttiness” devalues the woman as an individual.